emilienschultz/activetigger/README.md

 docker compose -f docker-compose.yml -f docker-compose.dev.yml -p activetigger up
 ```

 The configuration file is `./docker/.env` to set the environment variables.
+If you want to change the default `root` password you need to modify it.

 Docker will start: